8 Teaching Portfolio Essential Elements to Grab Attention

 Tell a story.
 How you apply this philosophy in practice should be demonstrated throughout your portfolio.
-Reinforcing your philosophy through your teaching portfolio and daily teaching practice will help you avoid writing a generic statement.
+Reinforcing your teaching philosophy through your portfolio and daily teaching practice will help you avoid writing a generic statement.
+Start by listing your principles, with practical examples of how you implement each one in your teaching practices.
 Start by listing your principles, with practical examples of how you implement each one in your teaching practice.
-Follow these education philosophy statement writing tips to create an impactful statement.
+Follow these writing tips to create an impressive statement.

 License and Certifications

 Place your most current license and certifications in your portfolio to ensure you have these important documents on hand should the interviewer want a copy.
 Consider submitting them with the initial application to avoid having your application sidelined in a pending file.

 It also gives the prospective employer the opportunity to review the specifics of your license so they can determine whether or not you would be qualified for the open position.
 Preface your documentation with an eye-catching, correctly formatted cover letter, or even big bold bullet points, highlighting distinguishing details: graduating with honors, placement on Dean's lists, special qualifications and trainings and so on.
 Such factors distinguish you from other candidates and should jump out at the reader, not be lost in a mound of papers.

 Your teaching portfolio should include all passing test scores, regardless of the quality.
 If you do not include certain test scores, it may appear you have something to hide.
 Even if your results on the test were not great, as long as you passed, you should include the documentation.
 It is common practice to be asked to justify a low mark in a short written statement.
 Avoid using a negative tone or over-explaining yourself.
 Many candidates write a dreary letter about the negative experiences that interrupted their studies.